DavidSchineis/Socket-Servers/README.md

 * Outperforms iterative server in unpredictable and high-demand environments.

 ## How to Run
-Ensure Python 3.8+ is installed and install required dependencies:
+Ensure Python 3.8+ is installed and install required libraries:
 ```bash
 pip install -r assets/requirements.txt
 ```